2024-Surf-LLMarking/LLMarking/README.md

-# ASAG
+# Automatic Short Answer Grading (ASAG) System

 This is the official repo for **Automatic Short Answer Grading (ASAG)** project from **Xi'an Jiaotong Liverpool University (XJTLU)**.

 Using [vLLM](https://github.com/vllm-project/vllm) as the Large Language Model (LLM) inference framework and [FastAPI](https://github.com/tiangolo/fastapi) as the HTTP service framework, this project can achieve high throughput of both LLM tokens delivered and request handling.

 ## Deployment